tendermint/tendermint/docs/architecture/adr-083-libp2p-implementation.md

 - fine-tune settings on default libp2p network configurations.

 - run test nets to improve confidence and support tuning.

+- add additional details to this section as the design progresses.

 ## Consequences